Saint Louis Galleria: History

-Originally the site of the Westroads Shopping Center anchored by Stix Baer & Fuller, the property was sold in 1984 to Hycel Properties, which demolished most of the mall (but not the Stix or North Wing which included Walgreens (demolished & now a recently closed Weber Grill restaurant) and built the Saint Louis Galleria.
+Originally the site of the Westroads Shopping Center anchored by Stix, Baer & Fuller, the property was sold in 1984 to Hycel Properties, which demolished most of the mall except the Stix north wing, including Walgreens (demolished and now a recently closed Weber Grill restaurant), and built the Saint Louis Galleria.

 Dillard's, which had acquired the Stix chain, expanded the existing location at the same time, while retailer Mark Shale opened a major store.

 In 1991, the building was expanded south of the Atrium.
-The Clayton Famous-Barr store (now Macy's) moved to the Galleria and luxury department store Lord & Taylor opened on the south end.
+The Clayton Famous-Barr store (now Macy's) moved to the mall, and luxury department store Lord & Taylor opened on the south end.
 The addition also included an emergency electric generator that can supply limited lighting and monitoring functions (but not full operations) during a power failure.
 The mall receives external electric service from four points.
 It adopted the enclosed delivery corridor concept (but very little of the actual structure) from the Westroads design.
 Trucks enter on the south end and exit on the north end.
 The original loading dock for the Stix store (which remains in operation) is very similar in design to the loading dock at River Roads Mall, another Stix-developed shopping mall.

-The first Build-A-Bear location was opened in October of 1997.
-It was the second mall in St. Louis to have an Apple Store (and formerly the area's only Apple mini store), hosts the area's only Urban Outfitters, and along with West County Center is seen as one of Metro St. Louis's "upscale" shopping malls.
+The first Build-A-Bear location was opened in October 1997.
+It was the second mall in the area to have an Apple Store (and formerly the area's only Apple mini store), hosts the area's only Urban Outfitters, and along with West County Center is seen as a more upscale shopping mall.

 On October 8, 2002, The Cheesecake Factory opened at the mall, becoming the area's first location.

 Beginning April 20, 2007, after two incidents between teenagers and rampant shoplifting, anyone under 16 is required to be accompanied by someone at least 21 years old on Fridays and Saturdays after 3 pm.